 The One Skill That Will Make You A Better Friend, Colleague And Person

 Everyone in life wants to be heard—this is one of the reasons social media is so popular, as people can share their thoughts with a broad audience and receive feedback en masse.
 That said, those we want most to listen to us sometimes fail to do so effectively, and there is nothing more frustrating.
 We’re all guilty of being halfhearted listeners at times, focusing too much on what we’re going to say next instead of what the other person is hoping we’ll hear.
-Becoming a good listener will help to improve every relationship in your life; here, five tips for doing so.
+Becoming a good listener will help to improve every relationship in your life; here, six tips for doing so.

 Since many of us are simply waiting for our turn to talk, we can miss important points the person we're speaking with is trying to make.
 Before launching into your response, it can be helpful to paraphrase what you've heard.
 This way, your friend or colleague feels heard, and you can make sure you know exactly what he or she is trying to say before responding.